 This chapter showcases the five-step workflow by introducing a new component AvatarList.

 AvatarList is a component that displays multiple avatars.
-Like the other design system components, AvatarList started off being pasted into many projects.
-That’s why it warrants inclusion in the design system.
-For this demo, let’s assume that the component was developed in another project and jump straight to the finished code.
+Like the other design system components, AvatarList started off being pasted into many projects, and that’s why it warrants inclusion in the design system.
+Let’s assume that the component was developed in another project and jump straight to the finished code for this demo.

-First, make a new branch on git where we’ll be tracking this work.
+First, create a new branch where we’ll be tracking this work.

 git checkout -b create-avatar-list-component

-component and story to your machine.
-Place it in the /src
+Download the AvatarList component and story to your machine and place them in the /src/AvatarList directory:

 size: 'small',